ChalmersGU-data-structure-courses/OpenDSA/RST/en/Design/ADT.rst

    The relationship between data items, abstract data types, and data structures.

-The ADT defines the logical form of the data type.
-The data structure implements the physical form of the data type.
+As we saw, the ADT defines the logical form of the data type, while the data structure implements the physical form of the data type.
 Users of an ADT are typically programmers working in the same language as the implementer of the ADT.
 Typically, these programmers want to use the ADT as a component in another application.
 The interface to an ADT is also commonly referred to as the Application Programmer Interface, or API, for the ADT.
-The interface becomes a form of communication between the two programmers.
+The interface becomes a form of communication between two programmers.

 .. topic:: Example